-- ADA The Americans with Disabilities Act which prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications and access to state and local government' programs and services. - ANSI The American National Standards Institute (ANSI), a private, not-for-profit organization dedicated to supporting the U.S. voluntary standards and conformity assessment system and strengthening its impact, both domestically and internationally. - Audiovisual Integrator Any person or company commissioned by UIT to perform work on audiovisual systems who is not UIT Classroom Technology staff. - AV Systems Audiovisual Systems include all equipment necessary to fulfil the intent of communicating audio and/or video content to an audience. - AV/IT Audiovisual Information Technology. - AVIXA A trade association representing the professional audiovisual and information communication industries worldwide. - CampusTV A cost recovery service that provides additional pay TV channels to faculty and staff for offices, conference rooms, lobbies, lounges and common-areas throughout campus. - DSP Digital Sound Processor, a microprocessor that is dedicated to receiving the signal from the source and then routing it to an amplifier. - HDMI High-Definition Multimedia Interface, a proprietary audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from an HDMI-compliant source device, such as a display controller, to a compatible computer monitor, video projector, digital television, or digital audio device. - InfoComm Former name of AVIXA before 2017; still seen in some publication references. - NFPA The National Fire Protection Association, an international nonprofit organization devoted to eliminating death, injury, property and economic loss due to fire, electrical and related hazards.
-(National Fire and Electrical Code) - POE Power over Ethernet, a technology that lets network cables carry electrical power. - Pro:Idiom Encryption technology developed by LG for use in hospitality TV solutions for the secure delivery of high definition digital television and video on demand (VOD) signals. - Rack (cabinet, enclosure) A frame or enclosure with mounting rails to house AV equipment. - RU Rack unit which, as defined in IEC 60297-3-100: 1 rack unit = 44.45 mm (1.75 inch) height. - UIT CT University Information Technology, Classroom Technology departmental staff. - UIT UC University Information Technology, Technology Services & Support, Network Services, Unified Communications. - UIT WT University Information Technology, Web Technologies departmental staff.
+- ADA The Americans with Disabilities Act which prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications, and access to state and local government' programs and services. - ANSI The American National Standards Institute (ANSI), a private, not-for-profit organization dedicated to supporting the U.S. voluntary standards and conformity assessment system and strengthening its impact, both domestically and internationally. - Audiovisual Integrator Any person or company commissioned by UIT to perform work on audiovisual systems who is not UIT Classroom Technology staff. - AV Systems Audiovisual Systems include all equipment necessary to fulfil the intent of communicating audio and/or video content to an audience. - AV/IT Audiovisual Information Technology. - AVIXA A trade association representing the professional audiovisual and information communication industries worldwide. - CampusTV A cost recovery service that provides additional pay TV channels to faculty and staff for offices, conference rooms, lobbies, lounges, and common-areas throughout campus. - DSP Digital Sound Processor, a microprocessor that is dedicated to receiving the signal from the source and then routing it to an amplifier. - HDMI High-Definition audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from an HDMI-compliant source device, such as a display controller, to a compatible computer monitor, video projector, digital television, or digital audio device. - Multimodal Classroom The Multimodal classroom is a phrase used to describe technology classrooms designed for hybrid and flexible learning.
+These classrooms are designed for both online learning and in person learning. - INFOCOMM Former name of AVIXA before 2017; still seen in some publication references. - NFPA The National Fire Protection Association, an international nonprofit organization devoted to eliminating death, injury, property, and economic loss due to fire, electrical and related hazards.
+(National Fire and Electrical Code) - POE Power over Ethernet, a technology that lets network cables carry electrical power. - Rack (cabinet, enclosure) A frame or enclosure with mounting rails to house AV equipment. - RU Rack unit which, as defined in IEC 60297-3-100: 1 rack unit = 44.45 mm (1.75 inch) height. - UIT CT University Information Technology, Classroom Technology departmental staff. - UIT UC University Information Technology, Technology Services & Support, Network Services, Unified Communications. - UIT WT University Information Technology, Web Technologies departmental staff.